Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models

-To evaluate the robustness of consensus rates across LLMs, we calculated confidence intervals (CIs) using a bootstrap resampling approach.
+To evaluate the robustness of the consensus rates in LLMs, we calculated confidence intervals (CI) using a bootstrap resampling approach.
 Confidence intervals provide a probabilistic range for the actual consensus rate, capturing variability in the observed data.
-Narrow CIs indicate high reliability, while wider CIs reflect more significant uncertainty.
+Narrow CIs indicate high reliability, while wider CIs reflect greater uncertainty.

 Bootstrap resampling enables CI estimation without assumptions about the underlying data distribution.
-Specifically, \( B \) bootstrap samples are generated by sampling the original dataset with replacement.
+Specifically, \( B=1000 \) bootstrap samples are generated by sampling the original data set with replacement.
 The mean agreement rate is computed for each sample, constructing a bootstrap distribution of the consensus rate.
 The \( \alpha/2 \)-th and \( 1-\alpha/2 \)-th percentiles of this distribution define the lower and upper CI bounds, respectively.
-For a 95\% CI, these correspond to the 2.5th and 97.5th percentiles.
+For a 95\% CI, these correspond to the 2.5 and 97.5 percentiles.

-By incorporating confidence intervals, we mitigate uncertainty in agreement rates and establish a statistical basis for comparing LLMs.
-Overlapping CIs suggest no significant differences between models, whereas non-overlapping intervals indicate statistically significant differences.
+By incorporating confidence intervals, we mitigate the uncertainty in agreement rates and establish a statistical basis for comparing LLMs.
+Overlapping CIs suggest that there are no significant differences between models, whereas nonoverlapping intervals indicate statistically significant differences.
 This methodology ensures a robust and interpretable evaluation of model reliability, mainly when ground truth labels are unavailable.